zapier/zapier-platform/packages/cli/README-source.md

 ## Getting Started

 > If you're new to Zapier Platform CLI, we strongly recommend you to walk through the [Tutorial](https://platform.zapier.com/quickstart/cli-tutorial) for a more thorough introduction.
+> If you haven’t used Zapier before, we would highly recommend that you learn the basics in our [Zapier Getting Started Guide](https://zapier.com/learn/zapier-quick-start-guide/).

-### What is an App?
+### What is an Integration?

-> Note: this document uses "app" while modern Zapier nomenclature refers instead to "integrations".
-In both cases, the phrase refers to your code that connects your API with Zapier.
+> An integration in this case, refers to your code that connects your API with Zapier.

-A CLI App is an implementation of your app's API.
-You build a Node.js application that exports a single object ([JSON Schema](https://github.com/zapier/zapier-platform/blob/main/packages/schema/docs/build/schema.md#appschema)) and upload it to Zapier.
+A CLI Integration is an implementation of your app's API.
+You build a [Node.js](https://nodejs.org/en) application that exports a single object ([JSON Schema](https://github.com/zapier/zapier-platform/blob/main/packages/schema/docs/build/schema.md#appschema)) and upload it to Zapier.
 Zapier introspects that definition to find out what your app is capable of and what options to present end users in the Zap Editor.